Chapter 3: Fight and Flight

 Mina smiled gently at both of us.
 “Don't worry, children.
 You are alright for now, and I promise that I will explain everything.”
 She raised her undamaged arm, pointing through the trees, where Bobby's keen eyes could just make out the school parking lot, and the dozens of flashing red-and-blue lights.
 “But we need to leave, now, before the police find us.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Ryley Tomlinson KilpatrickWrite a Review